Venus Atmosphere Temperature and Pressure ProfilesShade Tree Physics

 Now, as a rough cross-check, we enter the Venus altitude-versus-atmospheric

-pressure) and go up to intersect the altitude-pressure profile line, and
+pressure) and go up to intersect the altitude-pressure profile line, then

-across to the left axis where we find the corresponding altitude of
+across to the vertical axis where we find the corresponding altitude of

 49.5 kilometers (31 miles).
 This altitude is only three kilometers

-(or six percent) different than we found from the temperature graph.
+(or six percent) different than what we found from the temperature graph.

-So, in spite of the surface temperature of Venus being on the order of 864 degrees Fahrenheit, there is a region in the Venusian atmosphere which approximates that of Earth with respect to temperature and pressure.
+So, in spite of the surface temperature of Venus being on the order of 864 degrees Fahrenheit, and the Venusian surface pressure being on the order of 90 earth atmospheres, there is a region in the Venusian atmosphere which approximates that of earth at sea level with respect to temperature and pressure.
 But there may be problems.